Lqd-js/cranial-superimposition/README.md

 The steps include building a triplet network, extracting features from the input data, calculating the triplet loss and Sinkhorn loss, and finally optimizing the network parameters through back - propagation.

-### Updated on 2025 August 06:
-The conference is underway, and our relevant code will be ready for release after the official presentation of the paper.

-### Updated on December 21:
-The 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) has accepted the paper.
-After the paper's official acceptance, the code (including feature map mapping and network training), pre-trained weights, and data preprocessing pipeline will be released.

 The code used for cranial superimposition is available here.
 After our paper is officially published, the trained weights and detailed implementation will be provided.
 ![Description of the image](./Img00.png)